Referee myth-busting: How many decisions do officials get right?

 Assistants make an average of 110 judgements, including offside technical and disciplinary decisions.

 Just 39 of these are pure offside decisions, with just five of these resulting in an offside flag going up.
 Their accuracy is on average 98 per cent.

 Sir Alex Ferguson was handed a two-match touchline ban in 2009 for branding referee Alan Wiley "unfit" following a draw against Sunderland.

 The refs weren't too happy, and officials' fitness regimes have been widely publicised since.

-Their match performance is monitored continually, and they have formal fitness tests four times a year for the Professional Game Match Officials Limited (PGMOL) and two times a year for UEFA.
+Officials' performance is monitored continually, and they have formal fitness tests four times a year for the Professional Game Match Officials Limited (PGMOL) and two times a year for UEFA.